Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ---

-## Command & Roars

 ### Royal Roar {#birth-royal-roar}
-The character’s roar galvanizes action and intent.
+The character's roar galvanizes action and intent.
 **Effect:** Once per scene, the character may reroll a Shout action.

 ---

-### King’s Shout {#cult-king-shoot}
+### King's Shout {#cult-king-shoot}
 The character inspires allies through commanding presence.
 **Effect:** Once per turn, the character may use a non-standard Shout simple action to grant all nearby allies **d8 + mCHA Morale Points** for the scene.
 This may be combined with a standard Shout action by spending a Free Action.

 ---

-### Tyrant’s Shout {#cult-tyran-shoot}
+### Tyrant's Shout {#cult-tyran-shoot}
 The character crushes enemy resolve through sheer dominance.
-**Effect:** Same as King’s Shout, but instead removes the same amount of Morale Points from all nearby enemies.
+**Effect:** Same as King's Shout, but instead removes the same amount of Morale Points from all nearby enemies.
 No defense or save applies.
 May be combined with a standard Shout action by spending a Free Action.

 ---

-### Guardian’s Shout {#cult-guardian-shoot}
+### Guardian's Shout {#cult-guardian-shoot}
 The character shields allies through commanding warnings.
 **Effect:** Once per turn, the character may use a non-standard Shout simple action to grant all nearby allies a mark that gives advantage on their next defense action.
-The mark lasts until the character’s next turn and affects the character as well.
+The mark lasts until the character's next turn and affects the character as well.
 May be combined with a standard Shout action by spending a Free Action.

 ---

 ### Frenzy Shout {#cult-frenzy-shoot}
 The character spreads chaos and reckless aggression.
 **Effect:** Once per turn, the character may attempt a non-standard Shout simple action (Difficulty **15**) to mark all nearby enemies, giving them disadvantage on their next defense action.
-The mark lasts until the character’s next turn.
+The mark lasts until the character's next turn.
 May be combined with a standard Shout action by spending a Free Action.

 ---

-## Physical Prowess & Momentum

 ### Speedster {#birth-speedster}
 The character is accustomed to constant motion and rapid repositioning.